DEGJS/formMapper/README.md

 # formMapper
-A utility to take in a form element and return an object consisting of form values
+A utility to take in an element or array of elements and return an object consisting of their values

 ## Install
 formMapper is an ES6 module.
 Consequently, you'll nee an ES6 transpiler ([Babel](https://babeljs.io) is an option) and a module loader as part of your Javascript workflow.